|Nutritional Guidelines (per serving)|

 All marinades need something acidic.
 Some recipes use wine, others vinegar or lemon or lime juice.
 There should be more acidic ingredients than oil in these recipes, simply because the steak has enough fat all on its own.

-If you don't want to use red wine, substitute 1/3 cup beef broth and 3 tbsp. apple cider vinegar to marinate the meat.
+If you don't want to use red wine, substitute 1/3 cup beef broth and 3 tablespoons apple cider vinegar to marinate the meat.
 Or you can add some different herbs or spices to the recipe.
 Use dried oregano leaves instead of the thyme, or use chili powder and cumin to make the recipe more Tex-Mex.
 This simple recipe can be used with just about any cut of beef.

 The steak can be grilled, pan-fried, or broiled after it's marinated.
 If you're pan-frying, pour the remaining marinade over the steak about 2 minutes before you're ready to serve it to add more flavor.
 The marinade must be heated before you can eat it, because it may contain bacteria from the raw meat.